 But, if there’s some solace to be had it’s that peach season has arrived—and August is in fact National Peach Month.
 I’m going to dust off my favorite peach ginger smoothie recipe, throw some peaches on the grill, and hope that maybe Lisa Donovan will send over some of her famous peach hand pies.
 (A girl can hope.)
-For those in search of a perfect peach-related cocktail, The Peach Truck offers this recipe for Fresh Georgia Peach Bourbon.
+For those in search of a perfect peach-related cocktail, The Peach Truck offers this recipe for Party Peach Mojitos.

 Our Alabama on Alabama exhibit @ Heath Ceramics will continue through August 23rd, so you still have time to visit if you have not already.

 August 3 – National Watermelon Day.
 I think we will slice one up on the back deck, pin on some napkin bibs, and get messy.

 August 8 – I laughed out loud when I read that this day is known as “Sneak Some Zucchini Onto Your Neighbor’s Porch Day”.
 Anyone who has ever been overly blessed with their zucchini and squash harvests knows exactly what this means…

 August 9 – Wrapping up our Studio Style DIY Trunk Show at A Verb for Keeping Warm in Oakland, California.

 August 26 – Women’s Equality Day, commemorating the 19th Amendment to the U.S. Constitution granting women the right to vote.
 If you are not registered to vote, there is no better day than today.